-1. Discuss philosophers' views and philosophical issues and conflicts in historical and philosophical context.

-- 2. Promote respect for the norms of clarity; careful analysis; critical reflection; rational argument; sympathetic interpretation and understanding; and impartial pursuit of truth. - 3.
+- 1. Discuss philosophers' views and philosophical issues and conflicts in historical and philosophical context. - 2.
+Promote respect for the norms of clarity; careful analysis; critical reflection; rational argument; sympathetic interpretation and understanding; and impartial pursuit of truth. - 3.
 Promote independence of thought and a critical and analytical approach to theories and concepts, while evaluating the thought and arguments on which they are based. - 4.
 Apply the relation of philosophical thought to other academic disciplines, to matters of public interest, and to their own experience. - 5.
 Present, explain and defend philosophical views, arguments and objections to the philosophical ideologies.

-Applicants interested in matriculating in the Bachelor of Arts Degree in Philosophy Program must meet all the General Admissions Requirements as presented in the Clark Atlanta University Undergraduate Catalog.
+Applicants interested in matriculating in the Bachelor of Arts Degree in Philosophy Program must meet all the General Admissions Requirements as published in this Catalog.

-In addition to the General Degree Requirements as published in the Clark Atlanta University Undergraduate Catalog students pursuing the Bachelor of Arts Degree in Philosophy must complete the following plan of study.
+In addition to the General Degree Requirements as published in this Catalog students pursuing the Bachelor of Arts Degree in Philosophy must complete the following plan of study.